 Brilliantly colored buildings, breathtaking lookouts, old funiculars and some of South America’s finest street art all pouring down steep hills towards a busy sea port and a secluded natural harbour.
 When we heard this description of Valparaiso, we knew we had to go.
 It even has a cool nickname: “Valpo“.

 At this point we’d been travelling around Argentina, Uruguay and Santiago for nearly 2 months without stopping.
 As backpackers, this would be totally fine, but as digital nomads and travel bloggers, we had a lot of work to catch up on!
+So, after swirling, sniffing and sipping our way around Mendoza, followed by a visit to Chile’s capital of Santiago, we made a beeline to Valparaiso.

 The great thing about this job and this lifestyle is that we can just stop anywhere around the world for a few weeks and get caught up.
 When people told us about Valparaiso, we figured it would make the perfect base to get an apartment and hangout for a bit, while spending a few hours on the computer each morning.